Bridger Aerospace

-Bridger Aerospace is an American aerospace company which provides aerial firefighting and wildfire management services.
-The company has supported firefighting efforts in 24 U.S. states and two Canadian provinces.
+Bridger Aerospace is an American aerospace company that provides aerial firefighting and wildfire management services.
+It has supported firefighting efforts in 24 U.S. states and two Canadian provinces.
+Founded in 2014, it is publicly traded on the NASDAQ and as of 2026 owns the largest private Super Scooper fleet in the world.

-In January 2023, Bridger went public via SPAC merger with a valuation of $869 million.
-The company has not been profitable since going public.

 History

-The company was founded in 2014 by Tim Sheehy, a former Navy SEAL who utilized airborne surveillance during his service.
-Initially, Sheehy operated one plane to assist ranchers with tracking their cattle from the air.
-He shifted the company's focus to aerial firefighting during the 2015 wildfire season.
+Bridger Aerospace was founded in Montana is 2014 by former Navy Seal Tim Sheehy.
+It was initially operated with one plane that assisted ranchers with tracking cattle from the air.
+During the 2015 wildfire season, the company shifted its focus to aerial firefighting.
+Its first contract was in 2015 with the U.S. Forest Service where it provided air attack work incorporating sensor and infrared technology.

-In 2018, Bridger was one of four companies awarded a contract with the United States Department of the Interior to use drones in emergency situations, including during wildfires.
-It became the first private company to legally use drones for wildfire fighting during the Martin Fire in Nevada, mapping 435,000 acres of burned land in 11 flight runs.
+By 2018, Bridger was using unmanned aircraft systems for firefighting activities and was one of four companies awarded a contract with the United States Department of the Interior to use drones in emergency situations, including during wildfires.
+The same year it became the first private company to legally use drones for wildfire fighting during the Martin Fire in Nevada, mapping 435,000 acres of burned land in 11 flight runs.
 By August 2019 the company had grown to a fleet of 20 aircraft and a staff of 100.

-In March 2020, Bridger Aerospace offered its fleet to healthcare workers for moving supplies and patients as a response to the global COVID-19 pandemic.
+Bridger added fire suppression and initial attack capabilities in 2020 with the receipt of two De Havilland CL-415EAF Firefighting Aircraft.
+The company was the launch customer for the aircraft after convincing DeHavilland of Canada to begin production on such aircraft after a 10 year dormancy.
+During the COVID-19 pandemic, the company offered its fleet to healthcare workers for moving supplies and patients.
 The company also manufactured face shields that it donated to frontline workers and used its fleet to deliver other personal protection equipment to medical personnel throughout Montana.

-Bridger was the launch customer for the De Havilland CL-415EAF Firefighting Aircraft.

-In 2024, Tim Sheehy resigned as CEO to focus on his candidacy in the U.S. Senate election in Montana, which he later won.
-On Monday, March 17th, Sam Davis was appointed CEO by the Board of Directors.
-Prior to his appointment, Davis served as Interim CEO following Sheehy's resignation in July 2024.
+Bridger Aerospace Super Scooper fighting the 2022 Cedar Creek Fire.

+In January 2023, Bridger merged with Jack Creek and went public via SPAC merger at a valuation of $869 million.
+By 2025, its services were used in various states, including helping fight the 2025 California wildfires.
+It also secured a $20 million contract with the United States Department of the Interior for surveillance aircraft to assist the Bureau of Land Management Alaska Fire Service.
+It secured an additional contract with the United States Department of the Interior in 2026.

+In January 2026, Bridger acquired additional firefighting and air attack aircraft to expand its operational fleet.
+The purchases included two Canadair CL-215T amphibious firefighting aircraft, acquired for approximately $50 million, following the earlier acquisition of four air attack aircraft in late 2025.
+As of 2026, it owns the largest private Super Scooper fleet in the world.